Bearpaw High Sierra Camp

 Desserts are a specialty – and made from scratch.
 They may include: Pound Cake with Fresh Strawberries and Whipped Cream; Fresh Baked Berry or Apple Pie; Chocolate Layer Cake; New York Style Cheesecake; Cream Puffs with Chocolate Sauce.

-A vegetarian option is available at every meal, and wine by the glass is available for purchase.
+A vegetarian option is available at every meal.

 And who said this was roughing it?